-- Characterize the whitewater boating run in the Kern River No. 1 bypass reach including the length, whitewater difficulty, name of key rapids, and typical access locations for put-in and take-out. - Identify the range of flows (minimum acceptable and optimum) that would provide whitewater boating opportunities in bypass reach for a variety of watercraft including, kayaks, rafts, packrafts, stand-up paddleboards, and body boards. - Quantify the annual and monthly frequency that minimum acceptable and optimum whitewater flows occur in the bypass reach under current Project operations and without Project diversion for each watercraft type. - Describe existing mechanisms for dissemination flow information to the public. - Document potential conflicts of whitewater boating flows with other recreation users.
+- Characterize the whitewater boating run in the Kern River No. 1 bypass reach including the length, whitewater difficulty, name of key rapids, and typical access locations for put-in and take-out. - Identify and characterize access to whitewater boating along the bypass reach. - Identify the range of flows (minimum acceptable and optimum) that would provide whitewater boating opportunities in bypass reach for a variety of watercraft including, kayaks, rafts, packrafts, stand-up paddleboards, and body boards. - Quantify the annual and monthly frequency that minimum acceptable and optimum whitewater flows occur in the bypass reach under current Project operations and without Project diversion for each watercraft type. - Describe existing mechanisms for dissemination flow information to the public. - Document potential conflicts of whitewater boating flows with other recreation users.